Save up to 25%… Shop Our Birthday Sale Now!

 Mushroom Caps

-Mushrooms can come in a vast variety of shapes, sizes, and colors.
-The common mushroom anatomy appearance that most are familiar with consists of a cap and stem.
+Mushroom caps can have a wide range of physical differences from one mushroom species to another.
+The common appearance of the mushroom anatomy that most people are familiar with consists of a cap and stem.

 Mushroom Cap Shapes